getify/You-Dont-Know-JS/async & performance/ch1.md

 In JavaScript's single-threaded behavior, if `foo()` runs before `bar()`, the result is that `a` has `42`, but if `bar()` runs before `foo()` the result in `a` will be `41`.

 If JS events sharing the same data executed in parallel, though, the problems would be much more subtle.
-Consider these two lists of pseduo-code tasks as the threads that could respectively run the code in `foo()` and `bar()`, and consider what happens if they are running at exactly the same time:
+Consider these two lists of pseudocode tasks as the threads that could respectively run the code in `foo()` and `bar()`, and consider what happens if they are running at exactly the same time:

 Thread 1 (`X` and `Y` are temporary memory locations):
 ```